qingwang13/qingwang13.github.io/_pages/about.md

 Welcome to my website!

-I'm a 4th year PhD student in Economics at Ca' Foscari University.
+I'm a 4th year PhD student in Economics at Ca' Foscari University, with an interest in tensor regression, Bayesian inference and high-dimensional data analysis.

 My advisors are Prof. Roberto Casarin from Ca' Foscari University and Prof. Radu Craiu from University of Toronto.
 I was a visiting PhD student in the Department of Statistical Sciences at University of Toronto from September 2023 to June 2024.